 Corneal ectasia is rare, but very severe.
-It is a complication of corrective surgery procedures to the eye.
-In corneal ectasia, procedures such as photorefractive keratectomy (PRK) and Laser-Assisted in-situ keratomileusis (LASIK) cause progressive thinning and bulging of the cornea, which in turn results in worsening vision.
+It most commonly occurs as a complication of corrective vision procedures.
+In corneal ectasia, procedures such as PRK and LASIK cause progressive thinning and bulging of the cornea, which in turn results in worsening vision.

-Corneal ectasia is not a single entity.
-Instead, it is a group of conditions and complications of PRK and LASIK.
-The most common is known as keratoconus.
+Corneal ectasia is not a single condition, but rather a group of conditions and complications of PRK and LASIK.
+The most common is known as keratoconus

-In corneal ectasia, LASIK or PRK procedures remove too much tissue from the cornea, and causes a new form of astigmatism.
-The cornea becomes excessively thin and weak, and won’t be able to hold the normal eye pressure.
-Thus, it starts bulging out.
+In corneal ectasia, LASIK or PRK procedures remove too much tissue from the cornea, and cause a new form of astigmatism.
+The cornea becomes excessively thin and weak and is no longer able to hold the normal eye pressure.
+This causes a bulging effect to occur within the eye.

 In keratoconus, the most common form of corneal ectasia, the collagen fibers of the cornea become weak, causing it to lose its structure and normal shape.
 This non-inflammatory and progressive condition makes the eye adopt a cone-like shape, affecting visual acuity in the process.